fabianmontag/fabianmontag/README.md

 - Back-End: Typescript, NodeJS, ExpressJS, Mongoose, MongoDB

 ### What I currently do
-I actively work on [Inkuility](https://github.com/fabianmontag/inkuility) and occasionally procrastinate with [Voxel](https://github.com/fabianmontag/voxel).
-Otherwise, I'm usually engaged in something else related to programming and computer science.
+I study CS with focus on Data Science and AI.
+In my free time I like to do LeetCode questions or just create some stuff.

 ChatGTP says I belong to Ravenclaw. 🐦‍⬛